OriolFilter/Elphelt/Mu/Millia/README.md

 Remember to not put yourself in pin range.

+According Xyzz, aim where she will be, not where she is!
+(Truly a mosquito character in disguise)

+Preemptive j.D good.

+6H covers huge space on the screen, BUT YOU CAN GET HIT OUT OF IT!
+So don't get pinned through it please!.

-After Millia 5H beware of possible IAD, you can deal with it by running inside.
+After Millia `6H(1)` beware of possible IAD, you can deal with it by running inside.

+Usually IAD scams are from `2S` and `6H (1)`, meanwhile `5K` is rare, it's also possible.

 ## 2D Pickups